MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-settings.md

 localization_priority: Priority
 ms.collection:
 - IT_Sharepoint_Server_Top
-- Strat_SP_gtc
 - SPMigration
 - M365-collaboration
-description: "A complete listing of the SharePoint Migration orchestration basic and advanced settings."
+description: "A complete listing of the SharePoint Migration Center basic and advanced settings."
 ---

-# SharePoint Migration Orchestration Settings
+# SharePoint Migration Center Settings

-The following table details the settings available in SPMT.
+The following table details the settings available in the SharePoint Migration Center.
 Advanced settings should only be changed or managed by your IT professional.

-> [!Note]
-> This list also includes settings available in the SPMT V3 Public Preview.

 **General**